WICG/compression-dictionary-transport/README.md

 ### Security

 The Shared Brotli draft does a good job [describing](https://datatracker.ietf.org/doc/html/draft-vandevenne-shared-brotli-format-08#section-10) the security risks.
-I’ll try to summarize that here:
+In summary:

 * [CRIME](https://en.wikipedia.org/wiki/CRIME) and [BREACH](https://en.wikipedia.org/wiki/BREACH) mean that both the resource being compressed and the dictionary itself can be considered readable by the document deploying them.
 That is Bad™ if any of them contains information that the document cannot already obtain by other means.
 * An out-of-band dictionary needs to be carefully examined to ensure that it wasn’t created using users’ private data, nor using content that’s user controlled.

 ### Privacy

-Dictionaries will need to be cached using a triple key (top-level site, nested context site, URL) similar to other cached resources (or any other partitioning scheme that’s good enough for cached resources from a privacy and security perspective).
-That’s not an issue for the delta compression use case, but can become a burden fast for the out-of-band dictionaries, as multiple nested contexts may need to download the same dictionary multiple times)
+Dictionaries will need to be cached using a triple key (top-level site, nested context site, URL) similar to other cached resources (or any other partitioning scheme that’s good enough for cached resources and cookies from a privacy and security perspective).
+That’s not an issue for the delta compression use case, but can become a burden fast for the out-of-band dictionaries, as multiple nested contexts may need to download the same dictionary multiple times.

 **_<span style="text-decoration:underline;">Note:</span>_** [Common payload caching](https://groups.google.com/a/chromium.org/g/blink-dev/c/9xWJK3IgJb4) may be useful in such cases.